6. The "Son of G-D" MYTH

-The effect of this miracle is spoken of earlier:
+The effect of this miracle is spoken of in:

 The people who walked in darkness have seen a great light; those who dwelt in the land of the shadow of death, upon them has the light shined.

-In the verse under discussion, the Divine attributes contained within Hezekiah's name allude to G-d and to this awesome miracle:
+In the verse under discussion, the Divine attributes in Hezekiah's name allude to G-d and to this awesome miracle:

 "Wonderful in Counsel"- G-d's counsel to Hezekiah was reassuring and prophetic:

 ...thus says the L-rd: "Be not afraid of the words you have heard, that the servants of the King of Assyria have blasphemed Me.
 Behold, I will put a spirit in him, and he shall hear a rumor and return to his own land; and I will cause him to fall by the sword in his own land."